7-Day Meal Plan to Fuel Teenage Athletes

 Our 7-day meal plan recognizes the challenges of being a busy teenage athlete.
 It emphasizes the importance of never skipping breakfast and spreading energy intake throughout the day.

-By following this plan, you can maintain their energy levels, support their growth, and perform at your best while navigating your demanding schedules.
+By following this plan, they can maintain energy levels, support growth, and perform their best while navigating demanding schedules.

-Don’t forget to adjust portion sizes based on individual needs, and stay hydrated to stay at the top of your game!
+Don’t forget to adjust portion sizes based on individual needs, and stay hydrated to stay at the top of their game!